rachit-0032/hands-on-DL/README.md

 ## Bar X-Tract

-A Pipeline for the Extraction of Data from Images of Bar Charts \\
+A Pipeline for the Extraction of Data from Images of Bar Charts <br>
-15.S04: Hands on Deep Learning \\
+15.S04: Hands on Deep Learning <br>
-Massachusetts Institute of Technology \\
+Massachusetts Institute of Technology <br>
-Spring 2023 \\
+Spring 2023 <br>
-Rachit Jain, Ayush Shukla, Gavin Findlay, Dafne Badilla \\
+Rachit Jain, Ayush Shukla, Gavin Findlay, Dafne Badilla <br>

 ### Introduction